AlixCozmo/SCTime-for-Kiwi-IRC/README.md

-This extension injects sctime in messages, it is designed for Kiwi IRC.
+This extension injects sctime in messages, it is designed for the fuelrats hosted version of Kiwi IRC.

 Please note that this extension currently uses ManifestV2 and not V3.